kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-02-create-workload.md

 title: Create a workload
 ---

-Follow these steps to deploy an instance of the HttpBin service or a sample Function.

 The tutorial comes with a sample HttpBin service deployment and a sample Function.

 The tutorial may be a follow-up to the [Use a custom domain to expose a workload](./apix-01-own-domain.md) tutorial.

+## Steps

+Follow these steps to deploy an instance of the HttpBin service or a sample Function.

 1. Create a Namespace and export its value as an environment variable.
 Skip the step if you already have a Namespace.
 Run: